kitsudaiki/SakuraTree-Documentation/source/cli.rst

     * ``<FILE_OR_DIR_PATH>``:

-        * **Description**: Path to the initial tree-file, which should be executed by the tool or to the parent directory, where are all relevant tree-files, which should be used.
+        * **Description**: Absolute path to the initial tree-file, which should be executed by the tool or to the parent directory, where the `root.tree`-file is located.

         * **Restriction**: It has to be an absolute path. (update expected with version 0.3.0)